sunnysideup/npm-page-favourites-bookmarker/README.md

 ## Features

 - Heart button on every page to toggle bookmark (saves URL, title, image and description).
-- Overlay list of bookmarks (hotkey toggle), with remove and drag-to-sort.
+- Overlay list of favourites (hotkey toggle), with remove and drag-to-sort.
 - Uses `local storage` or `session storage`.
 - Optional server sync:
   - Sends events on add/remove/sort.